ROCK Sex brings you another classic that 'she did first'.

 AEROSMITH -"Remember (Walking In The Sand)" (1979)

-The Shangri-Las' 'tough girl' style had a huge influence on Glam and Punk artists, from The New York Dolls to The Damned, from Suzi Quatro to Blondie.
-THE GO-GO'S have done a cover of this song since the early LA Punk days, and here they are recently in this version with a lovely intro.
+The Shangri-Las' 'tough girl' style had a huge influence on Glam and Punk artists, from New York Dolls to The Damned, from Suzi Quatro to Blondie.

-AMY WINEHOUSE, no stranger to mid-60's style and tough girl sass, often interpolates lyrics from "Remember" in live versions of her own song, "Back To Black" (at 3:09).
+AMY WINEHOUSE, no stranger to mid-'60s style and tough girl sass, often interpolates lyrics from "Remember" in concert versions of her own song, "Back To Black".

 Softly, softly we'd meet with our lips..."